thuylan99/Hook-android-botnet/README.md

 I creat this project to warn those who are interested in the Hook Android botnet, that @AliceExploit is a scammer.

-He constantly preaches on his Telegram channel about scammers, but he himself is a scammer.
+He constantly preaches on his Telegram channel about scammers, But he himself is a despicable scammer with dirty tricks.
 Here is his Telegram channels: @HookBotnetPanel

 The lifetime version is priced at 1000 USD.
 He advertises it as the most powerful version, already integrated with FUD to bypass Google's security measures